clementlefevre/clementlefevre.github.io/_posts/2021-11-26-getting-clojure.md

 Running a data pipeline during the development phase can be burdensome, especially when requirements are highly volatile.
 I decided to give Clojure a try, and so far i am enjoying it.

 For the context, after having worked several years with Java, i developped an acute [Spring Framework Stress Disorder](https://www.youtube.com/watch?v=0p_1QSUsbsM&ab_channel=QueenOfficial).
-An the other hand,  having to share R/python applications with end users when no IT infrastructure available can quickly turns burdensome.
+On the other hand, having to share R/python applications with end users when no IT infrastructure available can quickly turns burdensome.

 In my previous post, i exposed the benefits of having your code running as binary for quick prototyping (with a minimum knowledge of a javascript framework).

-With Clojure, so far, i found the best of both worlds : a language offering a real REPL for development (think R : small snippets of code and validating them on the fly) and the ability to deliver your code as a binary/jar file.
+With Clojure, so far, i found the best of both worlds : a language offering a real REPL for development (think R : small snippets of code and validating them on the fly) and the ability to deliver your code as a binary file.

 <figure>
 	<img src="/images/getting_clojure/excel_forever.png" style="width: 95%;">